Maysha-Khanom-Moon/python__20_apps/README.md

 #### day 05
 - variables that are only referenced inside a function are implicitly global
 - outside the function it's not possible to access the local variables

+#### day 06
+- read() --> Reads the entire content of the file as a single string
+- 1st file.read() --> whole file data
+- 2nd file.read() --> empty
+- because no longer read anything else from the file since it has already reached EOF

+- cursor always try to read the right side contents.
+For 1st read it started from the beginnig and stop in the end.
+For 2nd time cursor already at the end, so nothing left to read!

+- readlines() --> Reads the entire file line by line and returns a list of strings, where each element in the list represents a line from the file

+- write() --> write entire content as a single string
+- writelines() --> write a list

+##### why row string?
+- r'file/path/name...'
+- becuase /n or /t have special meaning, to remove the clash we use row string